Animal Handling Safety

 - Use appropriate engineering controls, work practices and personal protective equipment to reduce or eliminate hazards.
 Potential hazards may include:

-- Physical hazards: animal bites/scratches/kicks, high noise, sharps, wet flooring
+- Physical hazards: animal bites/scratches/kick, high noise, sharps, wet flooring

 - Chemical hazards: anesthetics, cleaning agents, carcinogens, flammables, toxics, corrosives, irritants